-Giannis Antetokounmpo had 32 points and 17 rebounds, Khris Middleton scored 23 and the Bucks held off the Boston Celtics 128-123 despite blowing two separate 20-point leads.
+MILWAUKEE -- Giannis Antetokounmpo had 32 points and 17 rebounds, Khris Middleton scored 23 and the Milwaukee Bucks held off the Boston Celtics 128-123 on Thursday night.

-Despite the lapses, the NBA-leading Bucks (37-6) extended their winning streak to five games, while Boston lost its second game in as many nights.
+With the victory, the NBA-leading Bucks (37-6) extended their winning streak to five games.

-Walker scored a game-high 40 points to lead Boston, which took the floor without Jaylen Brown.
+Kemba Walker scored a game-high 40 points to lead the Celtics, who took the floor without Jaylen Brown.
 The 6-foot-6 forward suffered a sprained right thumb in a 13-point loss to Detroit on Wednesday.

-Stevens said the training staff will do more tests on Brown's thumb on Friday.
+Stevens said they will do more tests on Brown's thumb on Friday.

 Marcus Smart, who started in place of Brown, had 24 points.

-Antetokounmpo, who also had seven assists, recorded his 35th double-double of the season.
+Antetokounmpo, who also had seven assists, had his 35th double-double of the season.

 After trailing by as many as 27, the Celtics outscored Milwaukee 36-22 to pull within 127-123 with 38 seconds to play.
 But Smart missed a 3-pointer and Middleton knocked down one of two free throws to seal the victory.

 Antetokounmpo scored the first basket of the night and the Bucks never trailed.